carbonplan/offsets-db-data/docs/data-processing.md

 For compliance projects, we report compliance program status.
 For voluntary projects, we report voluntary status.

+### Cercarbono

+#### Vintage Date

+Occasionally, Cercarbono reports issuance events that span multiple vintage years.
+We assign all credits from these multi-vintage issuances to the earliest reported vintage year.

 ### Gold Standard

 #### Planned Emission Reductions